simsong/meeting_notifier/README.md

 This program watches the Google Calendar for the conference room and subscribes to the events for each meeting.
 If the meeting starts but the room hasn't joined, the program alerts the room's occupants by playing a tone on the speaker.

-Inputs:
+Mandatory Inputs:
 * Google Service Account (credentials in service_account.json)
-* OAuth client token
+  - The room's google calendar must have been shared with the service account.
+* The CalendarID to monitor

+One of these:
+* Either the Google Service Account can pose as the meeting owner (really, everyone in the domain)
+* Or OAuth authentication to a real user account.
+(This is great for testing, but the token needs to be periodically renewed, so it won't work for a deployment.)

+Outputs:
+* Currently, the program prints all meeting events on stdout.
+* Unfortunately, currently there is no detail on the events to detemrine what is happening and why.

 Theory of operation
 ===================
-- This application has a single pub/sub topic named meet-events
+- This application creates a pub/sub topic
-- The pub/sub topic is created by this script if it doesn't exist.
+- The application subscribes to events for the meeting.
+- The application prints events as they happen

 Global data structure:
 - Meetings that have not yet ended